 Page 4 (emphasis supplied).
-This clause was apparently inserted by EFSEC and Scout to allow the applicant to challenge the PTAG report on the grounds that the protections afforded wildlife in the Horse Heaven Hills should not be implemented because they might make the project economically infeasible.

-Moreover, TCC specifically submitted discovery requests concerning the economic viability of the project during the adjudication, which included wind resource data and energy production for individual turbines.
-However, those requests were denied in an oral ruling by the Presiding ALJ Adam Torem:

-My prehearing orders in this case have already indicated that certain economic viability information is not germane or helpful to Council members or their work to develop a recommendation to the governor.
-The discovery of BPA interconnection issues, wind resource potential data, and energy production and cost or rate analysis data is not authorized in this matter.
-So, therefore, Mr. Aramburu, the TCC motion to compel those documents is denied.
+This clause was apparently inserted by EFSEC and Scout to allow the applicant to challenge the PTAG report on the grounds that the protections afforded wildlife in the Horse Heaven Hills should not be implemented because they economic viability of the project during the adjudication, which included wind resource data and energy production for individual turbines.
+However, those requests were members or their work to develop a recommendation to the governor.
+The and energy production and cost or rate analysis data is not authorized in of allowing the applicant to present "the economic and technological feasibility implications" when not allowing a party to the proceedings to do the same is patent.